 For the embedded server in the Service Virtualization Designer %APPDATA%\Micro Focus\Service Virtualization Designer\logs\reports\<service name_service id> For the Service Virtualization Server %ALLUSERSPROFILE%\Micro Focus\Service Virtualization Server\logs\reports\<service name_service id>

 Note: A report generated in Simulation Preview is named SimulationPreview.html.
-The report file is overwritten each time you open Simulation Preview.
+The report file is overwritten each time you open the Simulation Preview.

 The first page of the report provides a brief overview of the simulation that was performed.